Learning convex polyhedra with margin: Abstract

 \section{Abstract}

-We present an improved algorithm for properly learning convex polytopes in the realizable PAC setting from data with a margin.
-Our learning algorithm constructs a consistent polytope as an intersection of about $t \log t$ halfspaces with margins in time polynomial in $t$ (where $t$ is the number of halfspaces forming an optimal polytope).
+We present an improved algorithm for {\em quasi-properly} learning convex polyhedra in the realizable PAC setting from data with a margin.
+Our learning algorithm constructs a consistent polyhedron as an intersection of about $t \log t$ halfspaces with constant-size margins in time polynomial in $t$ (where $t$ is the number of halfspaces forming an optimal polyhedron).

-We also identify distinct generalizations of the notion of margin from hyperplanes to polytopes and investigate how they relate geometrically; this result may be of interest beyond the learning setting.
+We also identify distinct generalizations of the notion of margin from hyperplanes to polyhedra and investigate how they relate geometrically; this result may have ramifications beyond the learning setting.